NIAENGD/ReimagineDoomscrolling/README.md

 python server.py
 ```

+Windows users can double-click `run_server.cmd` which simply runs the command
+above.

 The server exposes a small API for fetching subtitles and running Whisper when
 needed.
 The Chrome extension in the `extension/` folder handles scoring and the
 results page internally.
 Load the folder as an unpacked extension and use the